- Perspectives on Life Drawing and Being a Life Drawing Model

 However, you don't need any specific qualifications to become a life model so, in theory, anyone can apply to become one!
 There are, of course, a few conditions to meet before you start out, which we'll detail below.

 So what exactly is required to become a life drawing model for drawing lessons and what should you expect?

 To learn more about this art form, check our life drawing guide.

-The instructors and often the students themselves will make sure that the nude models they will be drawing feel comfortable and there are a few universal rules when it comes to these classes:
+The instructors, and often the students themselves, want to make sure the nude models they will be drawing feel comfortable — after all, a relaxed model will deliver better and more varied natural poses.

 For those more interested in drawing than modelling, check out our guide to online life drawing classes.

 Many people who come to art modelling do not end up choosing it as their primary career.
 It is often a casual job or a temporary solution to financial hard times.

 A recently graduated university student might be looking for their first job, an actor between roles, or still searching for their breakthrough, may turn to art modelling as a short-term source of income.
 It is worthwhile to note, however, that most employers will insist life models are over the age of 18 for legal reasons.

 Art modelling is just like acting.
 You have to perform in front of an audience.
 You have to be creative about the poses you adopt and about the gestures you choose.